javiabellan/machine-learning/models.md

  * **Artificial Intelligence** is any technique which enables computers to mimic human behabiors.
  * **Machine Learning** is a technique that allows computers to automatically learn by exploring some data.

 The difference resides that AI is a very old concept (50s) that allow computers to look intelligent by implementing an 	explicit set of rules.
-And ML appears in the 80s by implementing algorithms that automatically learn by definig only some parameters (the input data and the desired goal).
+And ML appears in the 80s by implementing algorithms that automatically learn by defining only some parameters (the input data and the desired goal).
 So ML is a subset of AI.
 According to wikipedia:

 > Machine learning is an application of artificial intelligence that automates analytical **model** building by using algorithms that iteratively **learn from data** without being explicitly programmed where to look.